 Warning!
 Spoilers follow

-What do you think to The Musketeers?
-Good old fashioned fun or a historical bore?
-Let us know in the comments section below
+What did you think to this week’s episode?
+Dramatically entertaining?
+Or ridiculously cheesy?
+Let us know in the comments below